microchip-pic-avr-examples/pic16f18076-calculating-pulse-and-duty-cycle-mplab-melody/README.md

 ![Timer1 Gate Waveform Example](images/Timer1_Gate_Waveform_Example.png)

 ### CLC NCO
-The CLC NCO is the second, third, and fourth measuring methods for this example.
+The CLC NCO modules are used in the second, third, and fourth measuring methods for this example.
 Each of these methods use either two or three CLC modules, the NCO module, and either the Timer1 module and/or the Timer0 module.

 #### CLC NCO 1
 This CLC NCO method uses the CLC1, CLC2, NCO1, and Timer1 modules.
 The pulse (pin RB5) is measured by the NCO1 module which is clocked by a 4-input AND gate that is configured to CLC1.
 The period is measured by starting and stopping Timer1 based on various interrupt flags.
 The duty cycle is then calculated by taking the pulse and dividing it by the period.
 The code outputs an 8-bit value (0-255) which correlates to 0%-100% (i.e. 0x80 or 127 equals 50%).
 For more details please see the 'CLC_NCO.c' file.
 An example waveform for the CLC NCO 1 can be seen in Figure 9.